 Seat reservations cost CHF 10 per person return and can be purchased at the station prior to commencement of your journey.

 None of the trains operating from Interlaken to Jungfraujoch have snack bars and the Jungfraubahn from Kleine Scheidegg to Jungfraujoch does not have toilets on board.

 All trains operating on the Jungfraujoch line are wheelchair accessible.
 If you or a companion are in a wheelchair, you should advise staff at the station from which you depart so that someone is waiting to assist you to change trains at Kleine Scheidegg.

-An alternative means of reaching Jungfraujoch from Grindelwald is soon to become a reality.
+An alternative means of reaching Jungfraujoch from Grindelwald is now available.

-Due to open in December 2020, the Eiger Express Cableway will operate between Grindelwald and Eiger Glacier.
-The cable way, which will cover a distance of 6.4 kilometres, will whisk passengers to the Glacier station in just 15 minutes, where they will connect with the Jungfraujoch train for the final leg of the journey.
+Opened in December 2020, the Eiger Express Cableway operates between Grindelwald and Eiger Glacier.
+The cable way, which covers a distance of 6.4 kilometres, whisks passengers to the Glacier station in just 15 minutes, where they will connect with the Jungfraujoch train for the final leg of the journey.